 I’M NOW MAKING A CABINET MAKER’S WORKBENCH WHICH WILL BE THE BEST CABINET MAKER’S WORKBENCH IN THE WORLD

 10:30 is “Dimblebie” time and everyone gathers in the workshop during the tea break.
 There are five bench rooms in the workshop and the Dimblebies take place in Daren’s work area, where there is a video projector for showing things like diagrams or video clips.
-Sometimes it’s David giving a short lecture, sometimes Daren, sometimes Ed doing the Dimblebie.
+Sometimes it’s David giving a short lecture, though he is retired he still comes in and helps.
+Sometimes Daren, sometimes Ed doing the Dimblebie.
 Daren talks about the technical, and practical work such as veneering, sharpening a saw or turning a burr on a scraper.
 Each Dimblebie will be specific and exhaustive.
 They usually last only about 15 or 20 minutes, though, when people ask questions, they can go on a little bit longer.

 THIS IS A VERY SHORT YEAR, BUT IT IS VERY FULL.
 WHAT WE GET OUT OF IT I THINK DEPENDS A LOT ON WHAT WE ARE PREPARED TO PUT IN